War and Peace (film series): Development

 On 3 April 1961, Vladimir Surin, the director-general of the Mosfilm studios, sent Furtseva a letter requesting to approve the adaptation of a script for a film in three parts based on War and Peace, as well as to allocate 150,000 Rbls in funds.
 On 5 May the Minister replied, authorizing to begin writing the scenario and granting 30,000 Rbls.
 On that day, the work on the picture began.

 Bondarchuk hired Vasily Solovyov, a playwright, as his assistant for composing the script.
 The two later changed the earlier premise and decided to make four parts instead of three.
 They chose to downplay or exclude completely several of Tolstoy's plotlines and themes, in order not to make the film too cumbersome: the episodes concerning Nikolai Rostov and Maria Bolkonskaya were reduced, and Anatole Kuragin received a slightly better treatment.
 The author's views on philosophy and history were substantially redacted.

 The Mosfilm directorate approved the finished script on 27 February 1962.
 On 20 March, in a plenum in the Ministry of Culture attended by Surin and the State Committee for Cinematography's deputy chairman Basakov, Furtseva approved the scenario and requested all relevant agencies to assist the producers, including the Ministry of Defense, which was deemed central in providing support for the project.

-The producers appointed three military advisers: Army General Vladimir Kurasov became the film's chief consultant, and Army General Markian Popov assisted as well; Lieutenant General Nikolai Oslikovsky was brought as an expert on cavalry.
+The producers appointed three military advisers: Army General Vladimir Kurasov became the film's chief consultant, and Army General Markian Popov also assisted; Lieutenant General Nikolai Oslikovsky was brought in as an expert on cavalry.
 The Soviet Army would supply thousands of soldiers as extras during the filming.

-More than forty museums contributed historical artifacts, such as chandeliers, furniture and cutlery, to create an authentic impression of the early 19th-century Russia.
-Thousands of costumes were sewn, mainly military uniform of the sorts worn in the Napoleonic Wars, including 11,000 shakos.
+More than forty museums contributed historical artifacts, such as chandeliers, furniture and cutlery, to create an authentic impression of early 19th-century Russia.
+Thousands of costumes were sewn, mainly military uniforms of the sorts worn in the Napoleonic Wars, including 11,000 shakos.
 Sixty obsolete cannons were cast and 120 wagons and carts constructed for the production.